 Turns out that AIML stands for Artificial Intelligence Markup Language and, as Wikipedia nicely mentions it, it is an XML dialect for creating natural language software agents.
 AIML was used to power Alice Bot back in 1995 (this was one of the first chat bots available to the public).
 Moreover, AIML powered a discussion with Captain Kirk of Enterprise (ho there, Star Trek fans!).
 Alice AIML files are open source, you can find them here.

 Azure Table Storage Service is an inexpensive, highly available NoSQL key-value store.
 It can store petabytes of structured data, supports a flexible data schema and Azure team provides a REST API.
+Furthermore, Azure CosmosDB has a Table Storage API, so the same code can also be used here.
 So, I thought, why not extending my Azure Services for Unity library with support for access to Azure Table Storage Service from any Unity game?
 Well, here we are, our latest commit to the repository contains access methods for the service.

 Yeah, title is long but nevertheless you get the point of what I’m going to describe.
 So, to cut a long story short, last weekend I attended a hackathon where my teammates and I built a PoC of a movie quiz chat bot.
 At the end of the hackathon, we attempted to “dockerize” it and host it on App Service on Linux (currently on preview).
 This blog post documents the process.